dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Embeddings

-**Embeddings** are vector representations of graph elements, enabling similarity and clustering analyses.
+Vector representations of graph elements, enabling similarity and clustering analyses.

 **Example:** We can generate embeddings for nodes in a knowledge graph to find related concepts.

 #### Entity Resolution

-**Entity Resolution** involves identifying and consolidating multiple representations of the same entity in a graph.
+Identifying and consolidating multiple representations of the same entity in a graph.

 **Example:** We can resolve duplicate "Vendor" nodes in a procurement graph based on matching attributes.

 #### Financial Time

-**Financial Time** represents time in a graph relative to financial cycles, such as fiscal quarters or tax years.
+Time in a graph relative to financial cycles, such as fiscal quarters or tax years.

+Many organizations has a different calendar for reporting financial activities.
+Having a precise model of when reporting periods start and end is essential to consistent financial reporting across many business units within a large organization.

 **Example:** We can analyze a financial graph to track quarterly revenue trends.

 #### Fraud Indicators

-**Fraud Indicators** are specific patterns or anomalies in a graph that suggest fraudulent activity.
+Specific patterns or anomalies in a graph that suggest fraudulent activity.

 **Example:** In a financial graph, students identify accounts with a high number of transactions to the same recipient node as potential fraud indicators.

 #### Fraud Patterns

-**Fraud Patterns** are recurring behaviors or structures in a graph that indicate fraudulent activity.
+Finding recurring behaviors or structures in a graph that indicate fraudulent activity.

 **Example:** We can analyze a graph of credit card transactions to identify patterns like circular money flows.

 #### Future Projections

-**Future Projections** involve using graph models to predict potential future states or trends based on historical data.
+Using graph models to predict potential future states or trends based on historical data.

 **Example:** We can use a graph of financial transactions to predict future customer purchasing behaviors.

 #### Geo-Spatial Model

-A **Geo-Spatial Model** integrates geographic data into graphs, allowing spatial analysis and visualization.
+Integrating geographic data into graphs, allowing spatial analysis and visualization.

 **Example:** In a project, students model earthquake impacts using a geo-spatial graph.

 #### Graph Aggregation

-**Graph Aggregation** involves summarizing or combining graph data to derive insights or reduce complexity.
+The summarizing or combining graph data to derive insights or reduce complexity.

 **Example:** We can calculate the total transaction value between customers and merchants in a financial graph.